 11. Enjoy the Beauty of the Roger Williams Zoo

 For a surprisingly romantic date for adults, check out the Roger Williams Park Zoo.
 What it lacks in size it makes up in charm.
-Go in the late afternoon so you can see the sun set over the lake – it is really beautiful.
+Go in the late afternoon so you can see the sunset over the lake – it is really beautiful.

 Check for any special events going on.
 When I went they had performers in whacky costumes.
 Around Halloween, I would especially recommend the Jack ‘O Lantern Spectacular, which features thousands of professionally carved pumpkins.
 Go early as the lines get long later in the evening.

-Afterwards, have dinner at one of the fine restaurants in downtown Providence like CAV.
+Afterward, have dinner at one of the fine restaurants in downtown Providence like CAV.
 Click the link below to continue.